The SeedNOTE (known as the Convertible Loan Note) may be redeemed for cash or converted to shares. This is a short-term debt instrument.

 When you know you are going to raise a new funding round that would trigger the SeedNOTE conversion then we recommend reaching out to the Loan Note Holder and asking if they want to be repaid in cash or converted to equity!

-You can add your SeedNOTE’s to your funding round with a click of a button on SeedLegals - have a look at this step-by-step guide on how to convert a SeedFAST/SeedNOTE from the Debt Table on SeedLegals.
+You can add your SeedNOTE’s to your funding round with a click of a button on SeedLegals - have a look at this step-by-step guide on how to convert a SeedFAST/SeedNOTE from the Convertibles Table on SeedLegals.

 2: On a Sale or IPO